Contact Lens Care

 You'll need to undergo a contact lens fitting to determine the ideal lenses for you and whether there are any conditions or issues you need to be aware of while wearing contacts.

-Firstly, you’ll be asked a few questions about your lifestyle and preferences for contact lenses, so your optician will be able to find the most suitable type of contacts for you.
+Firstly, you'll be asked a few questions about your lifestyle and preferences for contact lenses.
+Whether you'd prefer to wear daily disposable contact lenses, two weekly, monthly or yearly lenses, your optician will be able to find the most suitable type of contacts for you.

-After this, the optician will then need to take the measurements of your cornea, pupil and iris, as well as evaluating your tear film and the surface of your eye.
+After this, the optician will then need to take the measurements of your cornea, pupil and iris.
+They will also need to evaluate your tear film and the surface of your eye.

-Using a keratometer, your optician is able to analyse how light reflects off your cornea, therefore measuring the curvature of your eye and identifying the base curve and diameter of lens that you’ll need.
+Using a keratometer, your optician can analyse how light reflects off your cornea, therefore measuring the curvature of your eye and identifying the base curve and diameter of lens that you'll need.

 In some instances, to gain more specific details about the surface of your eye, a corneal topographer will be used.
 This is either done by beaming circular patterns of light into your eyes, generating a digital surface map of your eyes, or by wavefront measurements designed to analyse how your eye focuses on light.